Arguments for and against euthanasia and assisted suicide

 The concern is that a society that allows voluntary euthanasia will gradually change its attitudes to include non-voluntary and then involuntary euthanasia.

-Also, legalised voluntary euthanasia could eventually lead to a wide range of unforeseen consequences, such as those described below.
+Legalised voluntary euthanasia could eventually lead to a wide range of unforeseen consequences, such as the following:

 - Legalising euthanasia may discourage research into palliative treatments, and possibly prevent cures for people with terminal illnesses being found.

-- Occasionally, doctors may be mistaken about a person’s diagnosis and outlook, and the person may choose euthanasia due to being wrongly told that they have a terminal condition.
+- Occasionally, doctors may be mistaken about a person’s diagnosis and outlook, and the person may choose euthanasia after being wrongly told that they have a terminal condition.

 Medical ethics argument

-The medical ethics argument, which is similar to the ‘slippery slope’ argument, states that legalising euthanasia would violate one of the most important medical ethics, which, in the words of the International Code of Medical Ethics, is: ‘A doctor must always bear in mind the obligation of preserving human life from conception’.
+The medical ethics argument, which is similar to the "slippery slope" argument, states that legalising euthanasia would violate one of the most important medical ethics, which, in the words of the International Code of Medical Ethics, is: "A physician shall always bear in mind the obligation to respect human life".

 According to this argument, if a person is given the right care, in the right environment, there should be no reason why they are unable to have a dignified and painless natural death.